 PAR approved 17 Feb 2017

-The above list includes only the latest version of updated documents and omits those superseded by subsequent discussion or inclusion in the current draft (see filenames beginning “cs-” in the 2015, 2016, 2017, and 2018 public directories for a complete list).
+The above list includes only the latest version of updated documents and omits those superseded by subsequent discussion.
+(See filenames beginning “cs-” or “new-” in the 2015, 2016, 2017, 2018, and 2019 public directories for a complete list.)
 The dates listed are the website file dates; they may differ from the creation dates in the documents.